 \section{Conclusion}

-In the present study, we have elaborately examined the entangled structure of three flavor neutrino oscillations within a three qubit framework, highlighting that a single neutrino, although produced in a definite flavor state, naturally evolves into a coherent excitation distributed across three orthogonal flavor modes.
-This viewpoint shows that neutrino oscillations encompass not only quantum superposition among mass eigenstates but also constitute a genuine single particle multimode entanglement phenomenon in the flavor basis.
+In the present study, we have thoroughly examined the entangled structure of three-flavor neutrino oscillations within a three-qubit framework, highlighting that a single neutrino, although produced in a definite flavor state, naturally evolves into a coherent excitation distributed across three orthogonal flavor modes.
+This viewpoint demonstrates that neutrino oscillations encompass not only quantum superposition among mass eigen states but also constitute a genuine single-particle multi-mode entanglement phenomenon in the flavor basis.

-We developed a comprehensive formalism to quantify this multimode structure through three complementary tripartite entanglement measures: (i) the tangle, (ii) the partial tangle, and (iii) the concurrence fill.
-Importantly, each of these entanglement measures are expressed in terms of experimentally accessible appearance and disappearance probabilities.
-Using the density-matrix formalism including the matter effects, we derived analytic expressions for bipartite and bi-partitioned concurrences, the partial tangles, the three-tangle, and the concurrence fill.
+We developed a comprehensive formalism to quantify this multi-mode structure through three complementary tripartite entanglement measures: (i) the tangle, (ii) the partial tangle, and (iii) the concurrence fill.
+Notably, each of these entanglement measures is expressed in terms of experimentally accessible appearance and disappearance probabilities.
+Using the density-matrix formalism, including matter effects, we derived analytic expressions for bipartite and bipartitioned concurrences, partial tangles, the three-tangle, and the concurrence fill.
 The ability to express all entanglement measures directly in terms of observable oscillation probabilities provides a bridge between quantum information theory and long baseline neutrino experiments.
-In particular, experiments such as DUNE, with broad energy coverage and high precision, provide an excellent platform for probing the dynamical behavior and distribution of multimode entanglement in the neutrino sector.
+In particular, experiments such as DUNE, with broad energy coverage and high precision, provide an excellent platform for probing the dynamical behavior and distribution of multi-mode entanglement in the neutrino sector.